What Are Clinical Trials?

 Your doctor and other care team members can tell you about the risks and benefits of participating.
 Participants will need to sign a detailed consent form that describes the clinical trial.

 Some of the costs may not be covered by your health plan.
-Get as much information as possible from the care team, and contact Customer Service to clarify what your specific insurance plan covers.
+Get as much information as possible from the care team, and contact Member Services to clarify what your specific insurance plan covers.
 Your family and care team can help you think through your decision.

-Because of Group Health's commitment to and experience in cancer care and research, we can offer our patients clinical trials in conjunction with the best possible standard of care.
+Because of Kaiser Permanente's commitment to and experience in cancer care and research, we can offer our patients clinical trials in conjunction with the best possible standard of care.